 Save your project profile with the filename [LastName]_CTSCBGP_Project Profile .

-The complete project profile should be emailed to Jaime.Smith@ct.gov as a Microsoft Word document (.doc or .docx), not as a PDF, along with the Application Cover Page, Budget Form, and any letters of support.
+The complete project profile should be emailed to AGR.grants@ct.gov as a Microsoft Word document (.doc or .docx), not as a PDF, along with the Application Cover Page, Budget Form, and any letters of support.

 Project Title